ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer. To see

 Excision.
 During an excision, the doctor performs an operation to remove the cancerous tumor and some of the healthy tissue around it.

 Maxillectomy.
 This is a surgery that removes part or all of the hard palate, which is the bony roof of the mouth.
 Artificial devices called prostheses or, more recently, flaps of soft tissue with and without bone can be placed to fill gaps from this operation.
 A maxillectomy is sometimes recommended to treat paranasal sinus cancer.
 Occasionally, it is possible to save the eye on the side of the cancer.

 Craniofacial resection/skull base surgery.
-This is an extensive surgery often recommended for paranasal sinus cancer that removes more tissue than a maxillectomy.
+This is an extensive surgery often recommended for paranasal sinus cancer.
+During this operation, the surgeon removes more tissue than a maxillectomy.
 It requires the close cooperation of the health care team, particularly cooperation between a neurosurgeon and a head and neck surgeon.

 Endoscopic sinus surgery.
 This relatively new approach is less destructive to healthy tissue than traditional operations.
-Occasionally, it can be used for nasal cavity and paranasal sinus tumors, especially if they are benign.
+Occasionally, it can be used for a nasal cavity and paranasal sinus tumor, especially if it is benign.
 The surgeon makes a small incision to remove the tumor using a thin, telescope-like tube inserted into the nasal cavity or sinus.
-As mentioned in the Diagnosis section, endoscopic sinus surgery is often used for chronic sinusitis, and cancer may be discovered during such surgery.
+As mentioned in the Diagnosis section, endoscopic sinus surgery is often used to treat chronic sinusitis, and cancer may be discovered during such surgery.

 Neck dissection.
 This is the surgical removal of lymph nodes in the neck area.
 If the doctor suspects the cancer has spread, a neck dissection may be performed, often at the same time as another surgery.
 A neck dissection may cause numbness of the ear, weakness when raising the arm above the head, and weakness of the lower lip.
 The side effects are caused by injury to nerves in the area.
 Depending on the type of neck dissection, weakness of the lower lip and arm may go away in a few months.
 Weakness will be permanent if a nerve is removed as part of a dissection.